kazurayam/ReactInputField/README.md

 We are interested in only a single file: **`my-next-app/src/app/page.tsx`**.
 The `page.tsx` will generate the HTML of the top page when we open http://localhost:3000.

-Please open the `my-next-app/src/app/page.tsx` file in your favorite text editor, and **remove all the lines**.
+Please open the `my-next-app/src/app/page.tsx` file with your favorite text editor.
+Remove all the lines.
 Make the `page.tsx` file empty!

 Then, ** you want copy&page the https://github.com/kazurayam/ReactInputField/blob/develop/NextAppSrc/src/app/page.tsx **, which is as follows: